-Name, strength and formulation of drug Measles, mumps and rubella vaccine (live): • Priorix®, powder and solvent for solution for injection in a pre-filled syringe • MMRVAXPRO®, powder and solvent for suspension for injection in a pre-filled syringe Legal category Prescription only medicine (POM) Black triangle▼ No Off-label use Administration to infants between 6 months and 9 months of age is off-label but is in accordance with the national measles guidelines and recommendations given in the measles, mumps and rubella chapters of Immunisation Against Infectious Disease: the Green Book.
-The vaccine should be stored according to the conditions detailed in the storage section below.
-However, in the event of inadvertent or unavoidable deviations of these conditions, refer to Vaccine Incident Guidance.
+Name, strength and formulation of drug Measles, mumps, rubella and varicella vaccine (live): • ProQuad® powder and solvent for suspension for injection • Priorix Tetra® powder and solvent for solution for injection Legal category Prescription only medicine (POM) Black triangle▼ No. Off-label use The national MMRV programme is scheduled at 12 and 18 months of age.
+This interval of 6 months is off label, as the SPCs recommend a minimum interval of one month (6 weeks for Priorix Tetra®) and preferably 3 months between doses, but represents national guidance.
+The SPC for Priorix Tetra® recommends that salicylates are avoided for 6 weeks following varicella vaccination.
+Individuals may continue with their salicylate treatment before and after varicella vaccination in accordance with varicella chapter of the Green Book.
+The vaccines should be stored according to the conditions detailed in the storage section below.
+However, in the event of an inadvertent or unavoidable deviation of these conditions, refer to Vaccine Incident Guidance.
 Where vaccines are assessed in accordance with these guidelines as appropriate for continued use, this would constitute off-label administration under this PGD.
 Where a vaccine is recommended off-label consider, as part of the consent process, informing the individual, parent or carer that the vaccine is being offered in accordance with national guidance but outside of product licence.
 Route and method of administration The vaccine must be reconstituted in accordance with the manufacturer's instructions prior to administration.
 Administer by intramuscular injection, preferably into the anterolateral aspect of the thigh in infants under one year of age.
 The deltoid muscle of the upper arm may be used in individuals over one year of age.
-When administering at the same time as other vaccines, care should be taken to ensure that the appropriate route of injection is used for all vaccinations.
-The vaccines should be given at separate sites, preferably in different limbs.
-If given in the same limb, they should be given at least 2.5cm apart.
+When administering at the same time as other vaccines, care should be taken to ensure that the appropriate route of injection is used for all the vaccinations.
+The vaccines should be given at separate sites, preferably into different limbs.
+If given into the same limb, they should be given at least 2.5cm apart.
 The site at which each vaccine was given should be noted in the individual's records.
-Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a clinician familiar with the individual's bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
-If the individual receives medication or other treatment to reduce bleeding, for example treatment for haemophilia, intramuscular vaccination can be scheduled shortly after such medication or treatment is administered.
-Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can receive intramuscular vaccination.
+Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a clinical familiar with the individual's bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
+Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can be vaccinated via the intramuscular route.
+If the individual receives medication or other treatment to reduce bleeding, for example treatment for haemophilia, intramuscular vaccination can be scheduled shortly after such medication or other treatment is administered.
 A fine needle (equal to 23 gauge or finer calibre such as 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without rubbing) for at least 2 minutes.
-The individual or carer should be informed about the risk of haematoma from the injection.
-Both Priorix® and MMRVAXPRO® are licensed to be given by either the intramuscular or subcutaneous route.
-A healthcare professional may determine the subcutaneous route is the preferred route of administration for an individual with a bleeding disorder.
-Note fewer injection site reactions (continued over page)
+The individual, parent or carer should be informed about the risk of haematoma from the injection.
+Both MMRV vaccines are licensed to be given subcutaneously, therefore a healthcare professional may determine this is a preferred route of administration for an individual with a bleeding disorder.
+Note fewer injection (continued over page)